guilbaults/TrailblazingTurtle/docs/data.md

 The information in this database is used to show the current utilization per user within a group.

 ## Slurm jobscript
 The script `slurm_jobscript/slurm_jobscripts_userportal.py` can be used to add the submitted script to the database of the portal.
-This should run on the slurm server, it will collect the scripts from `/var/spool/slurmctld`.
-This script use the REST API of Django to push to job script.
+This should run on the Slurm server, it will collect the scripts from `/var/spool/slurmctld`.
+This script uses the REST API of Django to push the job script.
 A user with a token need to be created, check the [installation documentation](install.md) on how to create this API token.